rh-jmc-team/jmc-robots-demo/README.md

 ## Openshift (Minishift) Run

-Install and configure [Minishift](https://github.com/minishift/minishift) and ensure that your `oc` cli commands are working.
-Then run `sh minishift-setup.sh`, which will create a new project named `robots` containing an application corresponding to each of the three applications within this project.
+Install and configure [Minishift](https://github.com/minishift/minishift) and ensure that your `oc` cli commands are working. `cd minishift` into the utility script directory.

+Then run `sh setup.sh`, which will create a new project named `robots` containing an application corresponding to each of the three applications within this project.

-Next, run `sh minishift-client-run.sh` to start a `container-jmc` instance within the Minishift node, which can then be used interactively to instrument each demo application using JFR.
-Alternatively, run `sh minishift-run-daemon.sh` to run the `container-jmc` instance in non-interactive mode (this will require `jq` to be installed on your local system), and use `nc` to connect to the client afterwards.
+Next, run `sh client-run.sh` to start a `container-jmc` instance within the Minishift node, which can then be used interactively to instrument each demo application using JFR.
+Alternatively, run `sh run-daemon.sh` to run the `container-jmc` instance in non-interactive mode (this will require `jq` to be installed on your local system), and use `nc` to connect to the client afterwards.

-`sh minishift-download-jfr.sh foo` can be used to download a recording named `foo` from the `container-jmc` recording exporter.
+`sh download-jfr.sh foo` can be used to download a recording named `foo` from the `container-jmc` recording exporter.
 This will save to `$PWD/foo.jfr`.

-Finally, `sh minishift-update-images.sh` can be used to update the Minishift image registry with the latest application images from the upstream remote Docker image repository.
+Finally, `sh update-images.sh` can be used to update the Minishift image registry with the latest application images from the upstream remote Docker image repository.